sofpn/rprimer/README.md

 ### Package overview

 rprimer provides functions for designing (RT)-(q/dd)PCR assays from multiple DNA sequence alignments.
-In essence, the design process is built on three functions:

-  - `getConsensusProfile()`
-  - `getOligos()`
-  - `getAssays()`

 In this document, I demonstrate how to use rprimer by designing an RT-(q/d)PCR assay for detection of hepatitis E virus, which is a highly variable RNA virus.

+The design process is built on three functions:

+  - `getConsensusProfile()`: returns an `RprimerProfile` object, which is used as input for;
+  - `getOligos()`: returns an `RprimerOligo` object, which is used as input for;
+  - `getAssays()`: returns an `RprimerAssay` object.

+These objects are extensions of the `DataFrame` class from S4Vectors, and thus behave similar to traditional data frames.

 ### Installation